MOACChain/MOAC-DOCS/Docs/JSON-RPC.rst

 -  ``to``: ``DATA``, 20 Bytes - The address the transaction is directed to.
--  ``gas``: ``QUANTITY`` - (optional) Integer of the gas provided for the transaction execution. eth\_call consumes zero gas, but this parameter may be needed by some executions.
+-  ``gas``: ``QUANTITY`` - (optional) Integer of the gas provided for the transaction execution. mc\_call consumes zero gas, but this parameter may be needed by some executions.
 -  ``gasPrice``: ``QUANTITY`` - (optional) Integer of the gasPrice used for each paid gas